sparkgeo/wab-maptiks-widgets/README.md

 ```
 {
-  "maptiksTrackcode": "{your Maptiks trackcode}",
+  "maptiksTrackcode": "your Maptiks trackcode",
-  "maptiksId": "{ID of your choice}"
+  "maptiksId": "ID of your choice"
 }
 ```